hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 * It will ask you to configure the input (keyboard, joystick, controller, etc.) to navigate the menus.
 Use the keyboard for now.
 * But, **before proceeding any further**, let's back up a little and configure the Wi-Fi and other settings.

-*All the configurations below can be done in a more user-friendly way via the Retropie Settings Menu in EmulationStation.*
+*All the configurations below can be done in a more user-friendly way via the Retropie Settings Menu in EmulationStation (e.g. Configuring the Wi-Fi).*

 ### Expanding the Filesystem

-* I think the latest versions of Retropie just expand the Filesystem automatically right after you boot the Raspberry Pi for the first time, but just in case it doesn't do it, here's a manual method:
+I think the latest versions of Retropie just expand the Filesystem automatically right after you boot the Raspberry Pi for the first time, but just in case it doesn't do it, here's a manual method:

 * Boot the Raspberry Pi.
 * Quit Emulation Station.
 It will take you to the command line.